 In order to select the right keywords, you need to know which ones are performing well in the first place.
 Keyword search volume gives you that information.

 It refers to the number of searches for a particular keyword each month.
 If you’re not paying for multiple higher-end tools, this can be a bit of a guessing game.
-Consider opting for keyword research services that’ll get the job done with accuracy.
+Consider engaging a service provider to do your keyword research so you can get the job done with accuracy.

 What’s the difference between on-page and on-site SEO, you ask?
 While on-site SEO refers to the entire website, on-page SEO deals with the individual pages that are part of your website.